Scott Bolesta, Pharm.D., BCPS, FCCM, FCCP

 Fax: (570) 408-7729

-Welcome to PHA 599: Advanced Pharmacy Practice Experience in Critical Care
+Welcome to PHA 599: Clinical Research Advanced Pharmacy Practice Experience

 You should review the learning contract prior to beginning the clerkship.
 You will be required to sign a copy of this contract on the first day of your clerkship.
-You should also begin to review the clerkship calendar, along with the various assignment guidelines and grading forms.
-Be sure to review the clerkship calendar regularly throughout the rotation, as necessary updates will be made as needed.
+You should also begin to review your clerkship calendar.
+Be sure to review your clerkship calendar regularly throughout the rotation, as I will make necessary updates as needed.
 As you complete the clerkship other useful information can be accessed from this website that should also assist you.

 The location and directions to the Wilkes-Barre General Hospital can be found here.

 On your first day meet me in the Clinical Services office of the Pharmacy Department at the time indicated in the clerkship calendar.
-I suggest you park in the parking garage on the hill across River Street from the cemetery.
-As a student you should get free parking in this garage with your hospital ID badge.
-Do not park in the parking garage near the Emergency Department attached to the hospital by the pedestrian bridge (you will not be able to park for free there).
-From the main front lobby of the building on the ground floor head towards the main elevators past the gift shop and Common Grille.
-Make a left just before the elevators and head west down the main hallway.
+I suggest you park in the free off-site employee parking lot and use the shuttle provided by the hospital.
+The lot is located at 115 East Chestnut Street, Wilkes-Barre, PA.
+Please allow 10-15 minutes of extra time for transport from the parking lot to the hospital.
+The shuttle will drop you off at the back entrance to the hospital cafeteria.
+Once inside the building exit the cafeteria and use the elevators or stairwells to go down one floor (i.e. ground floor).
+Once on the ground floor head west down the main hallway (this would be a right turn if the elevators are at your back).
 When you come to a rise in the hallway make a right and proceed down the hallway with the low ceiling and lots of duct work and pipes towards the far north end of the building.
 When you come to the part of the hallway where the pipes and ductwork in the ceiling end turn right at the end of the hall.
 The Clinical Services office for the pharmacy will be the second single door on your left.
-Bring your lab coat, a scientific calculator and any other supplies and resources you believe may be necessary.
+Bring your lab coat and any other supplies and resources you believe may be necessary.